vbookshelf/JackGPT-Simple-Javascript-Chatbot/README.md

 # JackGPT - Simple Javascript Chatbot
 Emulates captain Jack Sparrow.
-A simple desktop chat app to experiment with the OpenAi API.<br>
+A simple desktop chat app to experiment with the OpenAI API.<br>
 Something to get started with and build on.

 <br>